 Paying the full Medicare withholding tax through FICA deductions creates an entitlement to Medicare after a sufficient number of years.
-The full taxation means this is Medicare-covered employment, but there are degrees of benefit that depend on the length of employment.
+The full taxation means Medicare-covered employment, but the degree of benefit depends on the length of employment.

-At the other end of the spectrum, some people must pay full price for Medicare Part A which in 2020 was $458 per month.
+At the other end of the spectrum, earning 0 to 29 of these Medicare-covered quarters of employment means full price for Medicare Part A premiums.

-The Supplemental Medicare Trust or SMI Trust gets most of its funding from Congress, the Part B Premiums, and interest on funds.
-The Supplemental Trust pays for Part B benefits, skilled nursing, hospice, and durable medical equipment, prosthetics, orthotics, and supplies related to these categories
+The Supplemental Medicare Trust or SMI Trust gets most of its funding from Congress, Part B and Part D premiums paid by individuals, as well as the interest earned on trust fund investments.
+The SMI Trust pays for Part B and D benefits, skilled nursing, hospice, and durable medical equipment, prosthetics, orthotics, and supplies related to these categories.

 Employers Collect Taxes

-The funding system for the social safety net for older Americans relies upon wage deductions for a large part of the funds.
-The below-listed items describe the taxes that all employers must collect on wages they pay their employees.
+The funding system for the social safety net for older Americans largely relies upon wage deductions.

 Some public employees pay only the Medicare portion of the FICA tax.
-They are not part of the Social Security System and do not pay into that part of the tax.
-For them, Medicare covered employment only involved the 1.45 percent Medicare tax.
+In other words, these public employees do not pay into the Social Security System.
+For them, Medicare covered employment only involves the 1.45 percent Medicare tax.

-By creating this system, Congress deemed it to be Medicare-covered employment.
-The employee beneficiaries can combine Medicare with other parts of the Federal Employee Health Benefits and create a secure health insurance situation that meets the Individual mandate.
+The employee beneficiaries can combine Medicare with other parts of the Federal Employee Health Benefits to create a secure health insurance situation.

 Medicare Covered Employment

-The Medicare withholding taxes are the keys to getting Medicare benefits on the best possible terms.
-The working years set the stage for health benefits at lowest possible costs for the best possible coverage.
-Federal employees also get Medicare and on the best terms with covered employment.
+The taxes withheld by Medicare are the keys to getting Medicare benefits on the best possible terms.
+A person’s working years set the stage for health benefits at lowest possible costs.